-(Always Labor Day Weekend)
+August 30-September 2, 2024 (Always Labor Day Weekend)

 Historic downtown Hendersonville is the official home of the North Carolina Apple Festival, a four-day celebration in honor of the huge local apple crop.
 It's just a 30-minute drive from Asheville.
-The NC Apple Festival features a street fair on beautiful Main Street including continuous live musical entertainment, arts & crafts, apple products, special exhibits, food, and the King Apple Parade.
+The NC Apple Festival features a street fair on beautiful Main Street, including continuous live musical entertainment, arts & crafts, apple products, special exhibits, food, and the King Apple Parade.
 Capture the spirit of a hometown celebration that has something for the whole family, with many individual events and entertainers throughout the festival.

-The Apple Festival’s Street Fair covers many blocks of Main Street with more than 200 vendors.
-Street Fair hours on Friday to Sunday are from 10 AM-8 PM.
+The Apple Festival’s Street Fair covers eight blocks of Main Street with more than 200 vendors, including many apple farms.
+Street Fair hours on Friday to Sunday are from 10 AM-8 PM (includes apple tasting booth).
+Live music continues until 10 PM on Friday and Sunday night and until 11 PM on Saturday in front of the historic Courthouse.

 On Labor Day, a small street fair runs from 10 AM until the end of the big parade.
-The King Apple Parade is Monday at 2:30 PM with professional floats, bands, youth groups, antique cars, fire trucks and many others.
+The very popular King Apple Parade is Monday at 2:30 PM with professional floats, bands, youth groups, antique cars, fire trucks, and many others.

 The festival is free to attend.
 No pets allowed.
 See more things to do on Labor Day Weekend.

 North Carolina is the 7th largest apple-producing state in the nation, and Henderson County is the largest apple-producing county in North Carolina - with 20+ varieties.
 There will be plenty of apples to buy at the festival, as well as arts and crafts.